 - Tomatoes – Roma tomatoes are traditional, but cherry or grape tomatoes will also work.
-Slice larger tomatoes into big slices to recreate the restaurant version.
+Slice larger tomatoes into thick slices to recreate the restaurant version.

-- Olives – Olive Garden salad olives always seem so big and juicy.
+- Olives – the olives always seem so big and juicy.
 Grab a can of the jumbo size olives to replicate.

-- Onions – The salad usually had red onions but we prefer white.
-Again, totally your call; use what you love.
+- Onions – The classic salad has red onions but we prefer white.
+Again, totally your call – use what you love.

 - Croutons – Did you know you can get Olive Garden croutons in the grocery store?
-I found them at my local Ralphs so I’m not sure they have them at other stores.
+I found them at my local Ralphs (Kroger) and on Amazon.
+You could also make your own Homemade Croutons.

-- Pepperoncinis – Notice I left out the peppers – don’t like them, never have.
+- Pepperoncini peppers – Notice I left out the peppers – don’t like them, never have.
 But for a true copycat, you’ll want to add them to your salad.

 Olive Garden Salad Dressing